 One of the most powerful tools within the Addigy platform is the ability to customize the privileges of the users that are within your organization.
-Addigy provides a fine-grained interface for managing the privileges of everyone within your organization.
+Addigy provides a fine-grained interface for managing the privileges of everyone with access to your Addigy account.

 Managing the Role of a User